1992 FIFA Futsal World Championship

 The 1992 FIFA Futsal World Championship was the second FIFA Futsal World Championship, the quadrennial international futsal championship contested by the men's national teams of the member associations of FIFA.
 It was held between 15 and 28 November 1992 in Hong Kong.
-It was the first FIFA tournament held in the country.
+It was the first FIFA tournament held in Hong Kong.

 Brazil won the tournament for the second consecutive time.